×

 If you are thinking about moving to Punta Gorda, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Punta Gorda can vary greatly depending on the type and location of the property.
 For a modest home in the town center, prices can be relatively affordable.
 However, for larger, more luxurious homes or properties with beachfront views, the prices can be significantly higher.
-It's also important to note that prices can fluctuate based on the current real estate market," remarked one expat who made the move to Punta Gorda.
+It's also important to note that prices can fluctuate based on the current real estate market," said one expat in Punta Gorda.

 Should I buy or rent a home in Punta Gorda?